MoonLiightz/stream/README.md

 ### Potential

 - Build a new Discord bot
 - curiMans
   - A six mans like bot specifically for my Discord server
 - Twitch plays Rocket League (1v1)
   - Every viewer who wants to control a car has to choose a team, either blue or orange.
-After doing this commands like !back, !fw (forward), !fleft (forward left), ... are available and the car will execute the commands (should be queued)
+After doing this, commands like !back, !fw (forward), !fleft (forward left), ... are available and the car will execute the commands (should be queued)

 ### Done

 - Build a new Twitch bot especially for the tech streams

 ### Denied